 - In Years 7 and 8 we cover a range of topics, which are closely linked to the mainstream schemes, in order to provide opportunities for over-learning.
 Outcomes are measured each term to determine if further intervention is required.

-Key Stage 4 Learning Support
+Key Stage 4 Student Development

 - Our Year 9-11 Asdan group consists predominantly of former ARC pupils.
 Other pupils with severe or complex learning difficulties can be offered this opportunity, spaces permitting.